alexfromapex/tensorexperiments/README.md

 # What is this repo?

-- Quick start boilerplate for working with Tensorflow on Macbook Air M1 (ARM-64 architecture)
+- Quick start boilerplate for GPU acceleration working with Tensorflow and PyTorch on Macbook Air M1 (ARM-64 architecture)
-- Uses Metal to access the GPU capabilities within Tensorflow
+- Uses Metal to access the GPU capabilities
 - Doesn't require Conda / Miniforge
+- Doesn't need a Jupyter notebook
 - Works with Python 3.8
 - Dependencies installed via Pyenv and Poetry